 In 1913, Niels Bohr reported on his efforts to devise a model of the process of light emission from the atoms of elements that would explain the very particular frequencies emitted.
 The problem proved to be far harder than one would expect.
 Then, the best model of an atom was Rutherford's nuclear model.
 According to it, an atom is like a little solar system.
 It has a massive, but tiny, positively charged nucleus.
 That nucleus exerts an attractive force on lighter negatively charged electrons that orbit it, rather like the way the planets orbit the very massive sun.

-high voltage electricity through it would energize the electrons, which
+passing high voltage electricity through it would energize the

 The first difficulty was that, as they fell back to the nucleus, they would pass through a continuous range of orbital frequencies and thus emit a continuous range of frequencies of light.
 There was no way to limit the emitted light to just a few special frequencies.